Purpl244/BSE_Template_Portfolio/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/F7M7imOVGug" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 For your final milestone, explain the outcome of your project.
 Key details to include are:
-- What you've accomplished since your previous milestone
+- I was able to intigrate ChatGBT into my raspberrypi
-- What your biggest challenges and triumphs were at BSE
+- What your biggest challenges and triumphs were at BSE,
-- A summary of key topics you learned about
+- I learned about how to code, what a raspberrypi even is, and the differences of where you put you wires in a breadboard
-- What you hope to learn in the future after everything you've learned at BSE
+- I hope to learn cool things about engineering and get better and coding